s06a/pyqnt/README.md

   - ONEUSDT
 ```

-Run the CLI app:
+### Run the CLI App

 ```bash
 pyqnt optimize --file portfolio.yml --method gmv
 ```

-## **Fix the Persian Character Display in Terminal**
+## **Fix Persian Character Display in Terminal**

-Change the terminal's font to DejaVu Sans Mono, which supports Persian script.
+If Persian characters are not displaying correctly in your terminal, change the terminal's font to **DejaVu Sans Mono**, which supports Persian script.

 ## **Acknowledgments**